dredwardhyde/jaffa-rpc-library-test/README.md

-### Transport library example
+### Jaffa RPC sample project

-Simple example how to use transport library.
+Simple example how to use Jaffa RPC library.